FastFlix is a simple and friendly GUI for encoding videos.

 Download latest release from Github

-FastFlix keeps HDR10 metadata for x265, which will be expanded to AV1 libraries when available.
+FastFlix keeps HDR10 metadata for x265, NVEncC HEVC, and VCEEncC HEVC, which will also be expanded to AV1 libraries when available.

-FFmpeg (version 4.3 or greater) under the hood for the heavy lifting, and can work with a variety of encoders.
+FFmpeg (version 4.3 or greater required, 5.0+ recommended) under the hood for the heavy lifting, and can work with a variety of encoders.

 Check out the FastFlix github wiki for help or more details, and please report bugs or ideas in the github issue tracker!